Yousef-010/Movies-Library/README.md

 - you can search for a movie
 - you can search for a provider names and ids
 - you can search for a genrs

+### Deal with the DataBase

-- you can add your info to the database
+- you can add your record to the database
+- you can get the record from the database
-- you can get the info from the database
+- you can get all the record from the database
+> CRUD Operation
+- you can add new record to the database
+- you can get spicific record from the database
+- you can update the record from the database
+- you can delelte the record from tthe database